ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 The vSphere cluster uses two vSphere Virtual Distributed Switches (VDS), one for public network connectivity and the other one for private network connectivity.

 The private network connections are configured to use Jumbo Frames MTU (Maximum Transmission Unit) with the size of 9000, which improves performance for large data transfers such as storage and VMware vMotion.
-This is the maximum MTU allowed within VMware and by IBM Cloud.
+This is the maximum MTU allowed within VMware and by {{site.data.keyword.cloud_notm}}.

 In V2.1 or later, the public network connections use a standard Ethernet MTU of 1500.
 This setting of 1500 must be maintained; any changes might cause packet fragmentation over the internet.